bonedaddy/go-compound/README.md

 > **WARNING: this code deals with money both by making blockchain calls and returning information that can be used to lose/gain money.
 Please use cautiously and dont come complaining if you end up losing money.**

-`go-compound` is a Golang client, and library for interacting with the compound.finace API, and eventually providing means to execute on-chain transactions.
-It comes with a small CLI providing access to convience functions like retrieving account health, etc...
+`go-compound` is a Golang client, and library for interacting with the compound.finace API, and interacting with the compound contracts, allowing for the creation of bots trading with the Compound protocol.

-# Notes

-The `unitroller` delegates all calls to `comptroller` however because we're using golang, we need to bind to the comptroller directly.
-That is why there is separate bindings for `unitroller` and `comptroller`

 # Contents